lucidrains/sinkhorn-transformer/README.md

     depth = 12,
     buckets = 64,
     max_seq_len = 8192,
     causal = False,           # auto-regressive or not sinkhorn_iter = 7,        # number of sinkhorn iterations - default is set at reported best in paper n_sortcut = 2,            # use sortcut to reduce complexity to linear time
-    temperature = 0.75,      # gumbel temperature - default is set at reported best in paper non_permutative = False, # allow buckets of keys to be sorted to queries more than once ff_chunks = 10,          # feedforward chunking, from Reformer paper reversible = True,       # make network reversible, from Reformer paper )
+    temperature = 0.75,       # gumbel temperature - default is set at reported best in paper non_permutative = False,  # allow buckets of keys to be sorted to queries more than once ff_chunks = 10,           # feedforward chunking, from Reformer paper reversible = True,        # make network reversible, from Reformer paper ff_dropout = 0.1,         # feedforward dropout
+    attn_dropout = 0.1,       # post attention dropout
+    attn_layer_dropout = 0.1, # post attention layer dropout
+    weight_tie = True,        # tie layer parameters, from Albert paper emb_dim = 128,            # embedding factorization, from Albert paper
+)

 x = torch.randint(0, 20000, (1, 2048))